 The indexed online research database of more than 1,400 Case Studies and Articles serves as the basis of the course.
 Care is taken to identify studies that have higher scores on the Sacketts Scale.

 The course draws heavily on Case Studies with more than 2 hours devoted to covering a wide variety of topics.

 Continuing Education State(s)

-New York State Education board approved for 12.5 CE hours for PTs and PTAs and that covers the following states due to reciprocity; AL, AR, DE, HI, ID, IN, IA, KS, KY, ME, MA, MI, MT, NE, NH, NY, NC, ND, OR, SC, SD, UT, VT, WA, WI, WY
+New York State Education board approved for a total of 12.5 CE hours for PTs and PTAs and that covers the following states; AL, AR, CT, DE, HI, ID, IN, IA, KS, KY, ME, MA, MI, MT, NE, NH, NY, NC, ND, OR, SC, SD, UT, VT, WA, WI, WY

 Northeast Seminars (BOC AP#P498) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
 This program is eligible for a maximum of 12.5 Category A hours/CEUs.
 ATs should claim only those hours actually spent in the educational program.

 - BFRT II: Interactive Lab Session in Blood Flow Restriction Training